- Home

 At KS4, all students will study English Literature as part of the compulsory core.
 The course aims to foster an enjoyment of reading as well as develop students’ written response to a range of texts.

 Our students will also use the AQA examination board for their GCSE in English Literature.
 As with the Language course, they will undertake two Literature examinations at the end of their course.
 Again, they will not undertake any coursework assignments.
-Students will study three set texts (Macbeth by William Shakespeare, A Christmas Carol by Charles Dickens or Jekyll and Hyde by R.L Stevenson and An Inspector Calls by J.B Priestley) alongside the ‘Power and Conflict’ poetry anthology from AQA.
+Students will study three set texts (Macbeth by William Shakespeare, A Christmas Carol by Charles Dickens or Jekyll and Hyde by R.L Stevenson and An Inspector Calls by J.B Priestley) alongside the ‘Worlds and Lives' anthology from AQA.

 GCSE Results 2023